Irreducible components of the Jordan varieties

 We consider here the quadratic algebra given by the presentation $R=k\langle x,y\rangle/ (xy-yx-y^2)$.
 This algebra appears in various different contexts in mathematics and physics.
-First of all it is a kind of a quantum plane: one of the two Auslander regular algebras of global dimension two in the Artin--Shelter classification \cite{AS}.
+First of all, it is a kind of quantum plane: one of the two Auslander regular algebras of global dimension two, as it is mentioned in the Artin and Shelter paper \cite{AS}.
 The other one is the usual quantum plane $k\langle x,y\rangle/ (xy-qyx)$.
-There were studies of deformations of $GL(2)$ analogous to $GL_q(2)$ with respect to $R$ in 80-90th in Manin's 'Quantum group' \cite{Ma}, \cite{Ko}, where this algebra appeared under the name Jordan algebra.
+It served as one of basic examples for the foundation of noncommutative geometry (see \cite{SM} and references therein).
+There were also studies of deformations of $GL(2)$ analogous to $GL_q(2)$ with respect to $R$ in 80-90th in Manin's 'Quantum group' \cite{Ma}, \cite{Ko}, where this algebra appeared under the name Jordan algebra.

 This algebra is also a simplest element in the class of RIT (relativistic internal time) algebras.
 The latter was defined and investigated in \cite{a1}, \cite{ia}, \cite{wia}, \cite{iw}, \cite{cs}.
 The class of RIT algebras arises from a modification of the Poincare algebra of the Lorenz group SO(3,1) by means of introducing the additional generator corresponding to the relativistic internal time.
 The algebra $R$ above is a RIT algebra of type (1,1).
 Our studies of this algebra are partially reported in \cite{MP}.